joker-eph/githubmove/GitHubMove.rst

 leave projects like libcxx and compiler-rt in their own individual and separate repository.

-In this configuration, the monorep might include libcxx, compiler-rt, etc., as submodules, or it might not.
+In this configuration, the monorepo might include libcxx, compiler-rt, etc., as submodules, or it might not.

 The authors of this proposal think that this variant is less useful than a